InftyAI/llmaz/docs/open-webui.md

 ## Prerequisites

 - Make sure you're located in **llmaz-system** namespace, haven't tested with other namespaces.
 - Make sure [EnvoyGateway](https://github.com/envoyproxy/gateway) and [Envoy AI Gateway](https://github.com/envoyproxy/ai-gateway) are installed, both of them are installed by default in llmaz.
-See [Envoy AI Gateway](docs/envoy-ai-gateway.md) for more details.
+See [AI Gateway](docs/envoy-ai-gateway.md) for more details.

 ## How to use

-1. Enable Open WebUI in the `values.global.yaml` file, open-webui is disabled by default.
+1. Enable Open WebUI in the `values.global.yaml` file, open-webui is enabled by default.

     ```yaml
     open-webui: